 The remainder of the paper is organized as follows.
 In the next section, related work and our contributions are presented.
-In Section 3, we describe various implementation aspects of the NASA framework.
-In Section 4, we present a range of experimental results, demonstrating NASA's capabilities.
-Finally, Section 5 concludes the paper.
+In Section III, we describe various implementation aspects of NASA framework.
+In Section IV, we present a range of experimental results, demonstrating NASA's capabilities.
+Finally, Section V concludes the paper.

-2. RELATED WORK AND CONTRIBUTIONS
+II.
+RELATED WORK AND CONTRIBUTIONS

 Performing DSE in a time-efficient and accurate way is not a new problem and there exists a large body of related work in this area.
-Most of the approaches in the embedded systems domain are targeted to the system-level exploration of heterogeneous MP-SoCs [Thiele et al. 2007; Erbas 2007; Jia et al. 2008; Madsen et al. 2006].
+Most of the approaches in the embedded systems domain are targeted to the system-level exploration of heterogeneous MP-SoC [3]-[5], [8], [11].
 Although these efforts are fairly efficient to explore various alternatives for mapping a specific application onto a target MP-SoC architecture, they typically still require significant effort to (re-)write scripts that control the evaluation mechanism (analytical model or simulator) during the search through the design space.
 In fact, this often means that there exists a repetitive effort to build customized scripts and/or architecture models for every different kind of DSE experiment.
 Thus, automating such a process becomes a key element in terms of reusability and flexibility for larger design space explorations in the design of a heterogeneous multiprocessor architecture.

-Several proposals to integrate external evaluation tools in a DSE environment can also be found in literature.
-In Mohanty et al. [2002], a hierarchical and three-phase DSE methodology is presented.
+Several proposals to integrate external design-point evaluation tools in a DSE environment can also be found in literature.
+In [12], a hierarchical and three-phase DSE methodology is presented.
 It facilitates the integration of simulators by using a set of tool-dependent interpreters or adapters.
-Angiolini et al. [2006] present a framework that integrates an ASIP tool-chain within a virtual platform to explore a number of axes of the MP-SoC configuration space.
-Unlike our work, this framework does not allow the integration of external search methods.
+Angiolini et al. [13] present a framework that integrates an ASIP tool-chain within a virtual platform to explore a number of axes of the MP-SoC configuration space.
+However, unlike our work, this framework does not allow the integration of external search methods.
 Moreover, it still requires human intervention in the feedback loop of the searching and optimization process.